 17. Owner of Private Investigation Firm (Ohio – June 24)

 - Nadine Consuelo Jackson is charged with bank fraud and other charges for seeking forgivable loans in the amount of $1.3 million, $1.2 million and another $46,000 in Economic Injury Disaster funding.
-She allegedly claimed to have 73 employees at her Dayton private investigation business.
-Three people she allegedly claimed as employees told investigators they never heard of her company.
+She allegedly claimed to have 73 employees at her Dayton private investigation company.
+Three people she allegedly claimed as staff told investigators they never heard of her company.
 The bank recalled one loan and the Government seized funds for the other two.

 18. Ophthalmologist Already Under Indictment (New York – June 24)

 - Apparently one fraud isn’t enough for some people.
 Meet Goyal, MD, an ophthalmologist in Rye, New York, was under indictment for healthcare fraud.
 That didn’t stop him from allegedly applying for two PPP loans using different business names.
 Acting U.S. Attorney Audrey Strauss said, “Goyal allegedly looted over $630,000 in federal funds earmarked for legitimate small businesses in dire financial straits.”

 - Dr. Eric R. Shibley is charged with one count of wire fraud and one count of bank fraud.
 The charges allege he applied several times to get aid totaling $3 million, in the names of businesses with no actual operations.
 He allegedly lied about his criminal past, and submitted fake tax documents including names of people who did not work for the businesses.

 20. Man Under Indictment (Wisconsin – July 8)